 5 companies with the key to successful performance management

 Managers then determine where to grade an employee on a five-point scale where five is “superb” through to one “needs improvement” based on the peer reviews.
 This style of collaborative approach helps to prevent feedback bias to a great extent.
-The assessments are shared with a set of examples to justify the evaluation, be it positive or negative.
+The assessments are shared by managers with a set of examples to justify the evaluation, be it positive or negative.

-Couple of highlights about the new performance reviews
+A couple of highlights about the new performance reviews

 - The optimal frequency should be weekly